edmcouncil/html-pages/README.md

 ```

 ### Deploy [FIBO HOME](./fibo) with docker-compose
-As for home profile you need to run:
+Similarly to running home profile, you need to run:
 ```
 $ docker-compose --profile fibo up -d
 ```
-and/or:
+And if you updated some vue components in the existing local repo, before starting the Docker container you need to run this:
 ```
 docker-compose --profile=fibo build
 ```

 Listing containers must show one container running and the port mapping as below: